 The most important and effective therapy is reducing the pressure on the affected heel.
 This may mean cutting back on your hard-impact activities and limiting the time you spend standing or walking without breaks.
 Changing your shoes or adding orthotics can also help.
 Supportive, cushioned footwear can alleviate some of the pressure on the heel bone and protect your feet from shock.
 Orthotics correct biomechanical issues that may be contributing to the problem as well as offer an extra layer of protection.

 Some basic therapies may help as well.
 Ice your heel when it hurts to discourage inflammation and painful swelling.
 Stretch your soles and calves regularly, especially first thing in the morning and before you go to bed.
 This helps loosen the tightened tissues so they don’t pull so sharply on your heel bones.
 Stretching may relieve some pain when you’re active, too.
 In some cases we may recommend anti-inflammatory medications as well.
 Only on occasion does a chronic case not respond to treatment.
 If that happens, you may need surgery to release the tight plantar fascia.

 Heel pain from plantar fasciitis can ruin your activities and make normal actions like walking unpleasant.
 You don’t have to simply learn to live with the pain.
 In fact, you shouldn’t.
-Instead, contact Carolina Podiatry Group in Lancaster, Fort Mill, and Chester, South Carolina to take care of the pain before it becomes chronic.
-Call us to make an appointment today: (803) 285-1411 for Lancaster, or (803) 548-FEET for Fort Mill.
+Instead, contact Carolina Podiatry Group in Lancaster, Indian Land, and Indian Land, South Carolina to take care of the pain before it becomes chronic.
+Call us to make an appointment today: (803) 285-1411 for Lancaster, or (803) 548-FEET for Indian Land.